K4ATO/Linear-Regression/README.md

 #### 6. Predict `Price` values .
 * with X_test data and theta using the hypothesis function we can predict our `Price` and compare it with our Y_test.

+## Linear-Regression with multiple variables.
+* same steps with adding more features and modify hypothesis, cost function and gradient descent to fit the multiple features.